 I come from a family of foodies.
-My mother and grandmother wrote two cookbooks together that were both published when I was growing up.
-From an early age, my mother was teaching me how to make simple dishes and basic cooking techniques.
-Every year she gives me a different cookbook for my birthday and as a Christmas present to expand my knowledge or to encourage me to experiment with other flavours or cuisines.
+My mother and grandmother wrote two cookbooks together that were both published while I was growing up.
+From an early age, my mother was teaching me basic cooking techniques and how to make simple dishes.
+Every year she gives me a different cookbook for my birthday and Christmas present to expand my knowledge or to encourage me to experiment with other flavours.

 My father drove my passion for curry and spice.
-He had a few favourite recipes and restaurants that were a regular feature.
+He had a few favourite recipes and restaurants that were a regular feature throughout my childhood.
 He would often experiment with his Madhur Jaffrey Curry Bible trying out new flavour combinations and is now working his way through some of the wonderful recipes in the Dishoom cookbook.

 My grandfather would often dine at exceptional restaurants across London, and if I was lucky, I'd be invited to join.
-He'd also be a driving force for large family gatherings which inevitably revolved around a huge family meal often finished with his favourite pudding: Mum's Lemon Meringue Pie.
+He'd also be the driving force for large family gatherings, which inevitably revolved around a huge feast, often finished with his favourite pudding: Lemon Meringue Pie.

-My kitchen always has something on the go.
-If I'm not in there cooking up a storm, there’s usually some sourdough fermenting on the bench or ice cream thickening while it churns and cools away.
-All the divine wafts that accompany my munch usually come hand in hand with tunes pumping out of the kitchen (much to my wife’s pleasure or agony depending on the genre).
+There's always something on the go in my kitchen.
+When I'm not cooking up a storm, there’s usually some sourdough fermenting on the bench or ice cream thickening while it churns and chills.
+All the divine wafts that accompany my munch usually coincide with tunes blaring—much to my wife’s pleasure or pain genre dependent.

-While competent and extremely capable in most cooking techniques and styles, I am no culinary messiah and am always looking to improve my skills and knowledge (I currently have brewing firmly targeted in my sights).
-I hope you enjoy joining my culinary journey as I share with you what delicious delights I’m cooking and my adventures into discovering new knowledge and skills on Max Makes Munch.
+While competent and extremely capable in most cooking styles and techniques, I am no culinary messiah and am always looking to improve my skills and knowledge.
+I hope you enjoy accompanying me on my edible journey as I share with you what delectable delights I’m cooking and my adventures in a new continent on Max Makes Munch.